leogr/vcn/docs/user-guide/notarization.md

 **Part 2 of Notarization - Testifying to an Asset’s Trustworthiness**

 CodeNotary allows users to independently testify to an asset’s trust [status](#Statuses) and immutably store their attestation on the blockchain through the notarization process.
-The notary process is initiated by a user (the signer) and executed by running the command `vcn notarize` on an asset.
-Running the command sets the asset’s [status](#Statuses) equal to **TRUSTED**.
+The notary process is initiated by a user (the signer) and executed by running the command:

+- `vcn notarize` which sets the asset’s [status](#Statuses) equal to **TRUSTED**

 (Subsequent changes in status are revocations of trust.
 See the section below on Revocation for more information.)